1. Learn about the survivor’s pension

 How much you can get

-• the amount of your spouse or common-law partner's CPP contributions
+65 years and over 60% of your spouse or common-law partner's retirement pension

-If your spouse or common-law partner was not getting a CPP retirement pension when they died, the amount of their pension is set as if they were 65 when they died.
+If your spouse or common-law partner was not getting a CPP retirement pension when they died, the amount of their pension is set as if they died at 65.
+This is based on how much and how long they paid into the CPP.

 If you’re getting other CPP benefits